AhmedsZamzam/confluent-aws-workshop/README.md

 # confluent-aws-workshop

-This repo includes a Cloudformation template for [Introduction to Building Data in Motion applications with Confluent on AWS](https://confluent.awsworkshop.io/) workshop.
-The template creates all the neceasary AWS resources for the workshop to work.
+This repo includes the Cloudformation templates for [Introduction to Building Data in Motion applications with Confluent on AWS](https://confluent.awsworkshop.io/) workshop.
+Each template creates all the neceasary AWS resources for the workshop to work in a specific region.
 This is an updated version of the cfn template included in workshop.

 The following changes were made: